Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: Methodology

-To address the issue of Transformers needing to re-compute attention maps for all tokens during inference, which slows down performance, Mamba enhances efficiency by utilizing a State Space Model (SSM) expression:
+\textbf{Mamba-based Student Model.} While Transformers suffer from slow inference due to repeated attention map computation, Mamba addresses this with a more efficient State Space Model expression:

-Meanwhile, the inputs are discrete voxel features.
-To convert these discrete inputs into continuous signals suitable for the SSM, we apply the Zero-Order Hold technique:
+where matrices \(\overline{A}\) and \(\overline{B}\) control the influence of the current state and inputs on state changes, respectively, while matrix \(C\) describes how the state is transformed into an output.
+Specifically, \(C\) is mapped via a linear transformation, while \(\overline{A}\) and \(\overline{B}\) are learnable parameters, computed as follows:

-As shown in Fig.\ref{fig4}, every non-empty voxel feature \( F \in \mathbb{R}^{N \times D} \) (where \( N \) is the number of voxels) is processed through the Dynamic Voxel Group to produce a sequence of features \( F' \in \mathbb{R}^{N' \times L \times D} \), where \( N' \) represents the number of groups and \( L \) is the sequence length.
-We then employ distillation to transfer the spatial and global context features from the teacher model to the student model.
+As described in the dynamic voxel group, non-empty voxels are first converted into sequence represention \(\mathcal{F}\).
+These features can then be efficiently processed in a time-ordered, token-wise manner using state-space computation within the SSM framework.
+We then employ distillation to transfer the spatial and global context features from the Transformer-based teacher model to the Mamba-based student model.